-Nathan Carlin, an ordained minister in the Presbyterian Church (USA), is Associate Professor in the McGovern Center for Humanities and Ethics at The University of Texas Health Science Center at Houston (UTHealth).
-Dr. Carlin holds the Samuel Karff Chair, and he was elected as the Chair of the Faculty Senate of McGovern Medical School for academic year 2018-2019.
+Nathan Carlin, an ordained minister in the Presbyterian Church (USA), is Professor in the McGovern Center for Humanities and Ethics at The University of Texas Health Science Center at Houston (UTHealth).
+Dr. Carlin holds the Samuel Karff Chair.
+He was also elected as the Chair of the Faculty Senate of McGovern Medical School for 2018-2019.

 - Bachelor of Arts